-Master`s projects are usually related to topical activities within freshwater ecology, which include research in lakes, rivers and costal areas related to landlocked and anadromous populations of fish (in particular salmonids) as well as invertebrates.
+Master’s projects are usually related to topical activities within freshwater ecology, which include research in lakes, rivers and coastal areas related to landlocked and anadromous populations of fish (in particular salmonids) as well as invertebrates.
 Research activities comprise basic aspects of ecology and more applied topics related to nature and resource management.
 Important keywords are population and community ecology, predation, competition, parasitism, trophic ecology, ecological speciation, invasion biology, anadromy, life history and migration.

-For more information about the research group see: Freshwater ecology
+For more information about the research group see: Freshwater ecology research group.

-Recommended elective courses for the master's discipline:
+Recommended elective courses autumn

 Term | 10 ects | 10 ects | 10 ects | |||